BurntSushi/blog/content/post/ripgrep.md

 ucg (lines)       4.843 (lines: 1543)
 {{< /high >}}

-**Analysis**: Once again, no other tool comes close to `rg`.
-At first glance, it appears `ucg` competes with `rg` when counting lines (being only slightly slower), but in fact, `ucg` reports the wrong number of results!
+**Analysis**: At first glance, it appears `ucg` competes with `rg` when counting lines (being only slightly slower), but in fact, `ucg` reports the wrong number of results!
 My suspicion is that `ucg` gets into trouble when trying to search files over 2GB.

 The other intesting bit here is how slow `pt` is, even when not counting lines, despite the fact that `sift` is fast.
-They both uses Go's regexp engine and should be able to optimize in the case of a simple literal.
+They both use Go's regexp engine and should be able to be fast in the case of a simple literal.
 It's not clear what `pt`'s slow down here is.
 One hypothesis is that even though I'm asking it to not count lines, it's still counting them but simply not showing them.